 3.7.1.
-Audit Committee.
+Audit and Risk Committee.

-The Audit Committee shall consist of at least three (3) directors, who shall preferably have accounting and finance backgrounds, one of whom shall be an independent director and another with audit experience.
-The chair of the Audit Committee shall be an independent director.
+The Audit and Risk Committee shall consist of at least three (3) non-executive directors, who shall preferably have accounting, audit and/or finance backgrounds, majority of whom shall be independent directors.
+The chair of the Audit and Risk Committee shall be an independent director.
 The committee shall have the following functions:

 - 3.7.1.1.
 Assist the Board in the performance of its oversight responsibility for the financial reporting process, system of internal control, audit process, and monitoring of compliance with applicable laws, rules and regulations; - 3.7.1.2.
 Provide oversight over Management's activities in managing credit, market, liquidity, operational, legal and other risks of the corporation.
 This function shall include regular receipt from Management of information on risk exposures and risk management activities; - 3.7.1.3.
+Review the risk management infrastructure and culture to ensure that the relevant activities are aligned with the overall goals and strategies of the Company; - 3.7.1.4.
 Perform oversight functions over the corporation's internal and external auditors.
-It shall ensure that the internal and external auditors act independently from each other and that both auditors are given unrestricted access to all records, properties and personnel to enable them to perform their respective audit functions; - 3.7.1.4.
+It shall ensure that the internal and external auditors act independently from each other and that both auditors are given unrestricted access to all records, properties and personnel to enable them to perform their respective audit functions;

+- 3.7.1.5.
 Review the annual internal audit plan to ensure its conformity with the objectives of the corporation.
-The plan shall include the audit scope, resources and budget necessary to implement it;

-- 3.7.1.5.
-Prior to the commencement of the audit, discuss with the external auditor the nature, scope and expenses of the audit, and ensure proper coordination if more than one audit firm is involved in the activity to secure proper coverage and minimize duplication of efforts; - 3.7.1.6.
-Organize an internal audit department, and consider the appointment of an independent internal auditor and the terms and conditions of its engagement and removal; - 3.7.1.7.
-Monitor and evaluate the adequacy and effectiveness of the corporation's internal control system, including financial reporting control and information technology security; - 3.7.1.8.
-Review the reports submitted by the internal and external auditors; - 3.7.1.9.
+The plan shall include the audit scope, resources and budget necessary to implement it; - 3.7.1.6.
+Prior to the commencement of the audit, discuss with the external auditor the nature, scope and expenses of the audit, and ensure proper coordination if more than one audit firm is involved in the activity to secure proper coverage and minimize duplication of efforts; - 3.7.1.7.
+Organize an internal audit department, and consider the appointment of an independent internal auditor and the terms and conditions of its engagement and removal; - 3.7.1.8.
+Monitor and evaluate the adequacy and effectiveness of the corporation's internal control system, including financial reporting control and information technology security; - 3.7.1.9.
+Review the reports submitted by the internal and external auditors; - 3.7.1.10.
 Review the quarterly, half-year and annual financial statements before their submission to the Board, with particular focus on the following matters: - i.
 Any change/s in accounting policies and practices - ii.
 Major judgmental areas - iii.
 Significant adjustments resulting from the audit - iv.
 Going concern assumptions - v.
 Compliance with accounting standards - vi.
-Compliance with tax, legal and regulatory requirements. - 3.7.1.10.
-Coordinate, monitor and facilitate compliance with laws, rules and regulations; - 3.7.1.11.
+Compliance with tax, legal and regulatory requirements. - 3.7.1.11.
+Coordinate, monitor and facilitate compliance with laws, rules and regulations; - 3.7.1.12.
 Evaluate and determine the non-audit work, if any, of the external auditor, and review periodically the non-audit fees paid to the external auditor in relation to their significance to the total annual income of the external auditor and to the corporation's overall consultancy expenses.
 The committee shall disallow any non-audit work that will conflict with his duties as an external auditor or may pose a threat to his independence.
-The non-audit work, if allowed, shall be disclosed in the corporation's annual report. - 3.7.1.12.
+The non-audit work, if allowed, shall be disclosed in the corporation's annual report. - 3.7.1.13.
 Establish and identify the reporting line of the Internal Auditor to enable him to properly fulfill his duties and responsibilities.
-He shall functionally report directly to the Audit Committee. - 3.7.1.13.
-The Audit Committee shall ensure that, in the performance of the work of the Internal Auditor, he shall be free from interference by outside parties.
+He shall functionally report directly to the Audit and Risk Committee.

+3.7.1.14.
+The Audit and Risk Committee shall ensure that, in the performance of the work of the Internal Auditor, he shall be free from interference by outside parties.